ViragJain3010/Kodex/README.md

-> Important: Due to limitations of AWS instance on the free tier, you will get an error while trying to execute the code.
+> ⚠️ Important: Due to limitations of AWS instance on the free tier, you will get an error while trying to execute the code on current deployment.

 # Kodex